Physical Education and Sport

 The Merton School Sport Partnership

 Links is a proud supporter of the Merton School Sport Partnership who coordinate both cluster and borough-wide competitions for children of all ages throughout the year.
-The MSSP also provide Preparation, Planning and Assessment (PPA) cover for teachers (Monday - Wednesday) and a PE Assistant to support teachers in their continuing professional development.
+The MSSP also provide Preparation, Planning and Assessment (PPA) cover for teachers (Tuesday- Thursday) and support teachers in their continuing professional development.

 In 2015/2016, Links received a certificate from the MSSP in recognition of the fact that they were the only school out of 43 in the borough that had entered every event.
 This commitment to sport and PE is something of which the school is very proud and we will continue to give children as many opportunities as we are able.